EnergySage/pytest-quarantine/README.md

 ## Getting help

-Submit questions, bug reports, and feature requests in the [issue tracker](https://github.com/bhrutledge/pytest-quarantine/issues).
+Please submit questions, bug reports, and feature requests in the [issue tracker](https://github.com/bhrutledge/pytest-quarantine/issues).

 ## Contributing

 Improvements to the code and documentation are greatly appreciated.
 See [How to contribute](https://github.com/bhrutledge/pytest-quarantine/blob/master/CONTRIBUTING.md) for details.

-## Code of Conduct
+## Code of conduct

 Everyone interacting with this project is expected to follow the [Contributor Covenant](https://github.com/bhrutledge/pytest-quarantine/blob/master/CODE_OF_CONDUCT.md).